Change management: what it is and its importance for companies

 Transformation Guide

 We often hear about Change Management, but what does it really mean?
-Let's clarify.
+Let's get some clarity.

-Change management, or the ability to manage change, has become an indispensable element for organizations operating in an environment characterized by volatility, uncertainty, complexity and ambiguity, known as the VUCA environment.
-In this scenario, the rapidity with which the market and technologies evolve forces companies to continually review their operating model, adopting innovative and transformative methodologies to remain competitive.
+Change Management, or the ability to manage change, has become an indispensable element for organizations operating in an environment characterized by volatility, uncertainty, complexity and ambiguity, known as the VUCA environment.
+In this scenario, the rapidity with which the market and technologies evolve forces companies to continuously revise their operating model, adopting innovative and transformative methodologies to remain competitive.

-Change management comprises a set of activities and tools aimed at introducing a structured approach to change, simultaneously intervening in people, organizational models, processes, and technologies.
-The main objective is to achieve successful transformations, based on the assumption that the real driver of change is not the corporate structures, but the people involved.
-Only by changing the behavior, habits, and mindset of individuals can change be translated to the organizational level.
+Change management comprises a set of activities and tools aimed at introducing a structured approach to change, intervening simultaneously on people, organizational models, processes and technologies.
+The main objective is to achieve successful transformations, based on the assumption that the real driver of change is not the business structures, but the people involved.
+Only by changing individuals" behaviors, habits, and mindsets can change be translated to the organizational level.

 In business contexts, change projects often involve:

-• Reorganization of corporate structure as a result of mergers or acquisitions
+• Reorganization of corporate structure following mergers or acquisitions

 • Introduction of new management software